ionawright/dsa-coursework-netbeans/README.md

 ##### 1. Download / clone the repo to your local machine
 ##### 2. Open up Netbeans 8.2 and find the files you just downloaded
 ##### 3. Run the application and you should see `"Hello, welcome to the student registration application"`
-##### 4. Use the supplied menu to work with the database
+##### 4. Use the supplied menu

 _______

 ### 👩‍💻Need to further develop:
-- I never implemented the IDisplayable interface - unsure exactly what I could use this for or am I over thinking this? 💭
+- I never implemented the IDisplayable interface - unsure exactly what I could use this for 💭
+- Controller Class - I haven't implemented the methods properly, you can only add a student, store a file or quit.
 - I can only store a file via the Object stream, still working out how to import a file 🤦🏼‍♀️
-- I need to look up JavaDocs, unsure what the benefit of this is yet 🤷‍♀️
+- I need to look up JavaDocs, unsure what I have done in this project 🤷‍♀️

 Still writing 💬